kite-sdk/kite/kite-data/src/site/markdown/guide.md

 Upon creation of dataset, a name and a _dataset descriptor_ must be provided to the `DatasetRepository#create()` method.
-The descriptor, represented by the `com.cloudera.cdk.data.DatasetDescriptor` class, holds all metadata associated with the dataset, the most important of which is the schema.
+The descriptor, represented by the `org.kitesdk.data.DatasetDescriptor` class, holds all metadata associated with the dataset, the most important of which is the schema.
 Schemas are always represented using Avro's Schema APIs, regardless of how the data is stored by the underlying dataset implementation.
 This simplifies the API for users,